-Process mapping is a technique that uses workflow diagrams to visually describe business processes.
-A workflow diagram shows the relationships between tasks and visualizes process information like the flow of work, who is involved in the process, what execution and quality standards are followed and what is the expected outcome.
+Business process mapping is not to be confused with business process modeling.
+Instead, process mapping is a technique that uses workflow diagrams to visually describe business processes.
+A workflow diagram shows the relationships between tasks and visualizes process information like the flow of work, who is involved in the process, what execution and quality standards are followed, and what is the expected outcome.

-Process mapping is a part of business process management and is usually implemented with the help of bpm software tools.
-Its main purpose is the deep understanding of the processes, the internal transparency and the continuous improvement.
+Process mapping is a part of business process management (BPM) and is usually implemented with the help of BPM software tools.
+Its main purpose is a deep understanding of the processes, internal transparency, and continuous improvement.

-Diagrams help managers, identify whether the execution aligns to the business values and objectives, measure performance and become more effective.
-Business process analysis and visualization is also encouraged by ISO 9001: 2015, as it effectively contributes to quality management.
+Diagrams help managers identify whether the execution aligns with the business values and objectives, measure performance, and become more effective.
+Business process analysis and visualization are also encouraged by ISO 9001: 2015, as it effectively contributes to quality management.

 With process mapping, process information becomes easily accessible and deeply understood by everyone involved while repetition mistakes are prevented.
 A flowchart can define the way in which processes should be executed ensuring that quality standards are followed every time the same workflow runs.

 As mentioned above, you can use symbols and notations to visualize the information.
-Most of the times, software tools with ready (drag and drop) symbols and connectors are used to simplify the flowchart creation.
+Most of the time, process mapping tools with ready (drag and drop) symbols and connectors are used to simplify the flowchart creation.

-Flowchart is the most basic example of a business process map.
-It uses basic symbols to describe actions, activities, tasks, sub processes, decision points, documents, flow of work, completion time, events, gateways, people and systems involvement.
+A flowchart is the most basic example of a business process map.
+It uses basic symbols to describe actions, activities, tasks, subprocesses, decision points, documents, the flow of work, completion time, events, gateways, people, and systems involvement.

 The symbols are similar to UML symbols.
-Most common symbols used are:
+The most common symbols used are:

 - Diamonds: decisions that must be made to move on, they usually have two branches